 Open Google Play Console and create a developer account.
 How much does it cost to publish an Android app?
 The operation costs $25.
 You pay only once, the account gives you the right to publish as many apps as you want anytime and anywhere.

 It's better to think about it before publishing.
 And it would be even better if you do a research looking for keywords to add them to your app description.
 Thus you'll increase the visibility of your app in a search engine.

 Want to get a highter position in the Google App Store?
-Find out what the App Store optimization is and how to get the most benefit from it!
+Learn five mobile app personalization tools and how to benefit from the

 I'm sure I don't need to repeat that the quality of screenshots should be the highest.
 As well as that, make sure that the images display some great features that are in your app, or the main idea of the application.

 Determine the content rating of your app

 Now, you need to answer several questions to determine the content rating of your product.
 It is needed to restricting kids from downloading your app if it contains any adult content.
 You better answer honestly otherwise you will be denied from releasing an Android app to Google Play.

 Adroid app deployment process